The ZestMoney guide to navigating through the RBI moratorium & extension

 How do I pay my EMI during the lockdown?

-Will you continue to auto-debit the amount from my bank account using my NACH mandate till the 31st of May?
+Will you continue to auto-debit the amount from my bank account using my NACH mandate during the moratorium period?

-Based on instructions from your lender, we will be automatically debiting your EMI payments for your lender from your account unless you opt in for the moratorium.
+Based on instructions from your lender, we will be automatically debiting your EMI payments for your lender from your account, unless you have opted in for the moratorium.

 Can I still pay manually using the various options provided?

 Yes, you can.
 In order to make your EMI payment manually, you can visit the My Account section by logging in to your ZestMoney account using the mobile app or website.
 Under EMIs, you can click on the Pay EMI link next to each active loan in order to make your payment manually.

 Can I make partial payments during this time?